-The first option is a checkbox for enabling PayPal sandbox ie; an account which can be used by both customers and sellers for test payments.
+The first option is a checkbox for enabling PayPal sandbox ie; an account that can be used by both customers and sellers for test payments.

-You can tick the checkbox for debug log in order to activate Logging in for customers to enter their PayPal account for payment.
+You can tick the checkbox for debug log in order to activate logging in for customers to enter their PayPal account for the payment.

 You can choose to enable or disable IPN(instant payment notification) email notifications.

 The receiver email field is for entering your PayPal email again for the purpose of receiving IPN requests.

 PayPal identity token will allow payments to be verified without the need for PayPal IPN.
 For obtaining PayPal identity token you need to log in to your PayPal account then go to